Skip to content

 The eureka: the seed is the asset, not the device

 Here’s the thing nobody tells you when they sell you the gadget: you’re not bad with security, and the device was never the point.
-Your seed phrase can be reproduced infinitely once it exists — so you can engrave it on steel, memorise part of it, encrypt pieces of it, and scatter copies across locations.
-You can even create a hidden 25th word — a BIP39 passphrase — so that even a thief holding your 24 words reaches only a decoy.
+Your seed phrase can be reproduced infinitely once it exists — so you can engrave it on steel, split it into Shamir (SLIP39) shares, and scatter those across locations.
+One caution before you build on that: don’t count memory as a backup layer.
+Recall degrades, and a seed that exists only in your head dies with you.
+You can also create a hidden 25th word — a BIP39 passphrase — so that even a thief holding your 24 words reaches only a decoy.

 The moment you internalise this, the fear inverts.
 If your hardware wallet dies tomorrow, you haven’t lost a coin; the wealth still sits on the blockchain, waiting for you to reconstruct access from the same seed.
 A device is temporary.
 A seed protected by redundancy and separation is durable in a way no single object can be.
 That’s the line between being a user dependent on a chip and a principal in control of a protocol.